holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Provision-VirtualBoxVM-with-Vagrant.md

 - Source: [https://github.com/hashicorp/vagrant](https://github.com/hashicorp/vagrant)
 - HashiCorp Discuss: [https://discuss.hashicorp.com/c/vagrant/24](https://discuss.hashicorp.com/c/vagrant/24)

-Vagrant is a tool for creating and managing virtual machine environments.
-It is often considered a form of Infrastructure as Code (IaC), as it allows us to define and manage our infrastructure using code.
+`Vagrant` is a tool for creating and managing virtual machine environments.
+It is often considered a form of `Infrastructure as Code (IaC)`, as it allows us to define and manage our infrastructure using code.
 However, it is important to note that Vagrant is primarily a tool for managing virtual machine environments, and is not typically used for managing production infrastructure.

 ## Quick Start

-For the quick-start, we'll bring up a development machine on VirtualBox because it is free and works on all major platforms.
+For the quick-start, we'll bring up a development machine on `VirtualBox` because it is free and works on all major platforms.

 First, download and install the [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds) and [Vagrant](https://www.vagrantup.com/downloads.html) on your host.

-We will build our virtual environment from Vagrantfile.
+We will build our virtual environment from `Vagrantfile`.
 Clone this repo or just copy this [Vagrantfile](../Vagrantfile) to your current directory.

     # -*- mode: ruby -*-
     # vi:set ft=ruby sw=2 ts=2 sts=2: